-We have audited the West Virginia Drinking Water Treatment Revolving Fund 's (the Fund) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Fund's major federal program for the year ended June 30, 2021.
+We have audited the West Virginia Drinking Water Treatment Revolving Fund's (the Fund) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on the Fund's major federal program for the year ended June 30, 2022.
 The Fund's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.